Entanglement dynamics and performance of two-qubit gates for superconducting qubits under non-Markovian effects: Concluding remarks

 (II) Next, we turned to a detailed investigation of generation and destruction processes of bipartite entanglement.
 In the above settings, the ideal Bell states have been initially prepared, but noise already plays a role during the preparation in practice.
 Elevated temperatures for broadband noise spectra have been considered beyond the more theoretical limit of zero temperature.
 We here focused on the transformation of the qubit states $\ket{10} \to (\ket{10} - i \ket{01})/\sqrt{2}$ through the use of the \sqrtiswap{} gate.

 The main findings are related to (1) characteristic times of the reservoir dynamics and (2) the execution time of the \sqrtiswap{} gate as follows: (1) When the reservoir dynamics is fast enough (Ohmic case with the spectral exponent $s = 1$), the entanglement cannot be generated in a short-time domain owing to fast excitation processes to $\ket{11}$.
 By contrast, when the reservoir dynamics is sluggish (deep sub-Ohmic case, $s = 1/8$), disentanglement dynamics becomes faster after the gate operation.
 The low-frequency modes of the noise spectral power mainly contribute to these dynamics.
 The intermediate case, $s = 1/2$, has been found to indicate the best performance in terms of the entanglement in our setting.
 (2) For a longer gate time (i.e., smaller coupling strength between the two qubits), the entanglement begins to decay even during the application of the gate when the system--reservoir coupling prevails over the qubit--qubit coupling.
 As other minor findings, we remark on (3) heterogeneous environments and (4) the construction of the Kraus operators.
 (3) For heterogeneous reservoirs, the real part of the off-diagonal element $\rho_{23}(t)$ grows because of different effective Larmor frequencies between the two qubits.
-(4) While the construction methods of the Kraus operators for the two-qubit systems out of those for the single-qubit systems have been proposed in previous studies~\cite{BellomoPRL2007}, those methods might not work well when correlation between the pulse-application phases and the idling phases mediated by the reservoirs must be taken into account.
+We here emphasize that this behavior can be detected using relatively simple experimental protocols.
+(4) While the construction methods of the Kraus operators for the two-qubit systems out of those for the single-qubit systems have been proposed in previous studies~\cite{BellomoPRL2007}, those methods might not work well because the assumption of factorized initial states generally does not hold.